eric-pierce/freshapi/README.md

       - "traefik.http.services.ttrss-svc.loadbalancer.server.port=80"
 ```
 7. Restart all images
 8. When configuring your mobile app, select either "FreshRSS" or "Google Reader API", and use https://yoursubdomain.yourdomain.tld/tt-rss/plugins.local/freshapi/api/greader.php as the server name.
 Use your standard TT-RSS username and password.
-If you've enabled 2 Factor Authentication (2FA) generate and user an App Password.
+If you've enabled 2 Factor Authentication (2FA) generate and use an App Password.

 ## Compatible Clients